awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 + IPv6 addresses\.
 + Elastic IP addresses associated with the instance\.
 Note that when the instance is stopped, we [start charging you for the associated Elastic IP addresses](elastic-ip-addresses-eip.md#eip-pricing)\.

+For more information, see [Differences between reboot, stop, hibernate, and terminate](ec2-instance-lifecycle.md#lifecycle-differences)\.

-### When you start an instance<a name="when-instance-starts"></a>
+## What happens when you start an instance<a name="what-happens-start"></a>

+When you start an EC2 instance by using the StartInstances API \(for example, by choosing **Instance state**, **Start instance** in the Amazon EC2 console, or by using the [start\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/start-instances.html) AWS CLI command\), the following happens:
 + In most cases, the instance is migrated to a new underlying host computer \(though in some cases, it remains on the current host\)\.
 + Amazon EC2 assigns a new public IPv4 address to the instance if the instance is configured to receive a public IPv4 address\. \(To retain a public IPv4 address that never changes, you can associate an [Elastic IP address](elastic-ip-addresses-eip.md) with your instance\.\)

 For more information, see [Differences between reboot, stop, hibernate, and terminate](ec2-instance-lifecycle.md#lifecycle-differences)\.

-## What happens when you stop an instance<a name="what-happens-stop"></a>

-When you stop an EC2 instance by using the StopInstances API \(for example, by choosing **Instance state**, **Stop instance** in the Amazon EC2 console, or by using the [stop\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/stop-instances.html) AWS CLI command\), the following is registered at the OS level:
-+ The API request sends a button press event to the guest\.
-+ Various system services are stopped as a result of the button press event\.
-Graceful shutdown is triggered by the ACPI shutdown button press event from the hypervisor\.
-+ ACPI shutdown is initiated\.
-+ The instance shuts down when the graceful shutdown process exits\.
-There is no configurable OS shutdown time\.
-+ If the instance OS does not shut down cleanly within a few minutes, a hard shutdown is performed\.

-By default, when you initiate a shutdown from an Amazon EBS\-backed instance \(for example, using the shutdown or poweroff command\), the instance stops\.
-You can change this behavior so that it terminates instead\.
-For more information, see [Change the instance initiated shutdown behavior](terminating-instances.md#Using_ChangingInstanceInitiatedShutdownBehavior)\.

-Using the halt command from an instance does not initiate a shutdown\.
-If used, the instance does not terminate; instead, it places the CPU into `HLT` and the instance remains running\.

 ## Stop and start your instances<a name="starting-stopping-instances"></a>